tailwind-ai/patriot-heavy-ops/docs/background-agent-setup.md

 Once configured, the agent operates automatically:

 1. **PR Creation**: When a PR is created on `dev` or `main`
-2. **Comment Detection**: When Copilot or other tools post suggestions
+2. **Comment Detection**: When code review tools or reviewers post suggestions
 3. **CI Failure**: When GitHub Actions or Vercel deployments fail
 4. **Issue Analysis**: Agent analyzes the issue and determines appropriate fixes
 5. **Fix Application**: Agent applies fixes and runs local tests